-We know that for many people, Apple’s iconic white AirPods are the first thing they picture when you mention “true wireless earbuds,” and there’s no doubt, those earbuds almost single-handedly defined the category.
+We know that, for many people, Apple’s iconic white AirPods are the first thing they picture when you mention “true wireless earbuds,” and there’s no doubt that those earbuds almost single-handedly defined the category.
 But there’s no need to drop $159 (or $199 for the wireless-charging model) to get a decent set of true wireless buds that will meet your music and voice needs.
 The earbuds provide comfort and great sound at an even better price.
 Check out other selections of cheap true wireless earbuds.

 Looking for more features?
 Check out our more comprehensive list of the best true wireless earbuds.

 The best cheap true wireless earbuds at a glance:

 - The best cheap true wireless earbuds: Earfun Air

 - The best cheap true wireless earbuds for working out: JLab Jbuds Air Sport

 - The best cheap true wireless earbuds alternative to AirPods: Anker Soundcore Liberty Air 2

 - The best cheap true wireless earbuds for $50: EarFun Free

 - The best cheap true wireless earbuds for those on a strict budget: JLab Go Air

 Who they’re for: Anyone who wants a set of excellent, daily-driver true wireless earbuds that are well priced.